I WAS INJURED AT WORK

-Workers' compensation benefits are designed to provide you with the medical treatment you need to recover from your work-related injury or illness, partially replace the wages you lose while you are recovering, and help you return to work.
-Workers’ compensation benefits do not include damages for pain and suffering or punitive damages.
+What are workers' compensation benefits: California workers' compensation benefits are designed to provide you with the medical treatment you need to recover from your work-related injury or illness, partially replace the wages you lose while you are recovering, and ultimately help you return to work.
+It is a no-fault system, which means that no one has to be negligent or at fault for your injury for you to receive these benefits.
+In most cases, the mere fact you were injured at work is sufficient to claim workers' compensation benefits.
+This includes instances of acute and cumulative trauma, the later which is caused by repetitive use injuries that occur over time.
+However, because it is a no-fault system, workers’ compensation benefits do not include damages for pain and suffering or punitive damages.

-Get emergency treatment if needed.
-If it’s an emergency, call 911 or go to an emergency room right away.
+Get medical treatment: If you have a medical emergency situation, call 911 or go to an emergency room right away.
 Tell the medical staff that your injury or illness is job-related.
 If you can safely do so, contact your employer for further instructions.

 If you don’t need emergency treatment, make sure you get first aid and see a doctor if necessary.